 The Agreement Between SAP and Consulting Their Partners

 Most software companies perform a lot of implementation work with their consulting organizations.
 This has been true since the beginnings of the enterprise software market.
 However, several decades ago, SAP made a crucial decision.
 They decided to let the large oligopolistic consulting firms take most of the consulting work.
 This resulted in consulting firms recommending SAP with a very high frequency.
 Years later, Oracle then copied this practice for its ERP application.
-There are now extensive SAP and Oracle practices within most of the major consulting companies, and many of the smaller consulting firms as well.
+There are now extensive SAP and Oracle practices within most of the major consulting companies and many smaller consulting firms.

 How it Works

-Large consulting firms perform a variety of functions for clients concerning enterprise software, but two of the major ones are making recommendations on what software to buy and implementing software.
-The problem is that software selection is a tiny portion of the business of large consulting companies, and most of their money is made in a software implementation.
-Secondly, because companies usually rely upon the same consulting company to implement as they rely upon to provide their expertise in software selection.
-The consulting companies have a strong incentive to recommend software that maximizes the revenue goals of the consulting company rather than picking the best software for the client’s needs.
+Large consulting firms perform various functions for clients concerning enterprise software, but two of the major ones are making recommendations on what software to buy and implement software.
+The problem is that software selection is a tiny portion of large consulting companies’ business, and most of their money is made in software implementation.
+Secondly, companies usually rely upon the same consulting company to implement as they rely upon to provide their software selection expertise.
+The consulting companies have a strong incentive to recommend software that maximizes the consulting company’s revenue goals rather than picking the best software for the client’s needs.

 When SAP first essentially gave their consulting business to the large consulting firms, they certainly knew that this would create a financial incentive for the consulting companies to recommend SAP.
 It was not difficult to do; the major consulting firms are highly corrupt and always have been.
 Most of them began as auditing organizations, which is a minimal amount of work that results in a signature at the bottom of an annual report in return for quite a lot of money.